Connect signals attached to LEDs on hardware board

 When the IO logic parameter is shown as Active Low, the LED block accepts active low signals and represents the port names prefixed with letter n.
 For example, nLED1.

-To specify the required number of LED ports, select a value from the
+Specify the required number of LED ports by specifying a value from this list.

 To use only the

 UltraScale+™ RFSoC ZCU216 Evaluation Kit, the first three LED ports represent the first